-\section{Impact of Pretraining}
+\subsection{Impact of Pretraining}

 The main objective of our study is to identify how well different CNN designs perform on varying datasets and if the best architectures are consistent across the datasets.
 For this reason we train all of our networks from scratch on each dataset.
 However, we cannot ignore that pretraining on ImageNet is a huge factor in practice and we therefore study its impact on our evaluations.
 To this end have we train all of our sampled architectures again on each dataset but this time we initialize their weights with ImageNet pretraining (we omit Concrete, which has very low errors even without pretraining).
 Figure \ref{fig:pretraining} shows the errors of each dataset without (blue) and with (green) pretraining plotted against the ImageNet errors.
-The data shows a distinct trend: the performance improvement due to pretraining dictates how much stronger the correlation of the pretrained errors with the ImageNet errors is.
+The data shows a distinct trend: the overall performance improvement due to pretraining dictates how much stronger the ImageNet-correlation of the pretrained errors is compared to the errors without pretraining.
 For Cifar10 and Cifar100 where the performance gain with pretraining is low to moderate the error correlations do not drastically change.
 On the other end of the spectrum are Natural and Powerline, where pretraining leads to drastically lower errors.
-This in turn leads to much higher error correlation with ImageNet(the Powerline correlation can not grow significantly above 0 because the overall errors are so small across all architectures). \textit{This shows us that our findings still apply when pretraining is used, but their effects can be masked when pretraining is the most important factor contributing to the overall final performance.}
+This in turn leads to much higher error correlation with ImageNet(the Powerline correlation can not grow significantly above 0 because the overall errors are so small across all architectures). \textit{We can conclude that our findings are still valid when pretraining is used, but their effects can be masked when pretraining is the most important factor contributing to the overall final performance.}